yildirimatcioglu/downsocial-termscondition/README.md

 Contacts

-All communications relating to the use of DownSocial must be sent using the contact information stated in this document.
+All communications relating to the use of SaveSocial must be sent using the contact information stated in this document.

 Severability